SQL injections

 SELECT * FROM [Users] WHERE username = 'foo' --' + " AND password = 'bar'

-You can see that the password is not take into account.
-In fact you injected SQL into the command (hence the name of the attack) to modify the query.
-It is therefore possible to execute any request.
-For example if the username is foo'; DELETE FROM [Users] this will remove all users from the table.
-I'll let you imagine all that can be done with this kind of attack.
+You can see that the password is not taken into account.
+By injecting SQL into the command (hence the name of the attack), the query is modified.
+It is therefore possible to execute arbitrary statements.
+For example, if the username is foo'; DELETE FROM [Users], this will delete all users from the table.
+The potential damage from this type of attack is significant.

 #How to guard against it?

-It's simple: just escape all the characters 😃 But how to do this whatever the DBMS used?
+The solution is to escape all characters properly, but how do you achieve this regardless of the DBMS used?

 C#